apostrophecms/heic-to-jpeg-middleware/README.md

 ## Changelog

 2.0.0: Use [heic-convert](https://github.com/catdad-experiments/heic-convert) in replacement of [tifig](https://github.com/monostream/tifig).
 Since `heic-convert` is pure JavaScript there is no more need to install a hand-compiled dependency that is not well-supported.
-Many thanks to Also fixed an error in the documentation; thanks to Vũ Quang Thịnh for pointing this out.
+Thanks to Gabriel L. Maljkovich for this contribution.
+Also fixed an error in the documentation; thanks to Vũ Quang Thịnh for pointing this out.

 1.0.2: supports more types of file upload middleware.
 In particular, the sub-objects of `req.files` may be arrays, and if `path` does not have any extension to change then a `.jpg` extension is added.